-The LTC2216/LTC2215 are CMOS pipelined multistep converters with a low noise front-end.
-As shown in Figure 1, these converters have five pipelined ADC stages; a sampled analog input will result in a digitized value seven cycles later (see the Timing Diagram section).
+The LTC2209 is a CMOS pipelined multistep converter with a front-end PGA.
+As shown in Figure 1, the converter has five pipelined ADC stages; a sampled analog input will result in a digitized value seven cycles later (see the Timing Diagram section).
 The analog input is differential for improved common mode noise immunity and to maximize the input range.
 Additionally, the differential input drive will reduce even order harmonics of the sample and hold circuit.
 The encode input is also differential for improved common mode noise immunity.

-The LTC2216/LTC2215 have two phases of operation, determined by the state of the differential ENC+/ENC input pins.
-For brevity, the text will refer to ENC+ greater than ENC as ENC high and ENC+ less than ENC as ENC low.
+The LTC2209 has two phases of operation, determined by the state of the differential ENC+/ENC- input pins.
+For brevity, the text will refer to ENC+ greater than ENC- as ENC high and ENC+ less than ENC- as ENC low.